Moroccan Inspired Meringue Recipe

-A scrupulous clean bowl is paramount.
-Stainless steel or glass or ceramic is best and definitely no plastic as it can hold fats not visible to the eye.
+A scrupulously clean bowl is paramount.
+Stainless steel, glass, or ceramic is best, and definitely no plastic, as it can hold fats not visible to the eye.

 Use very fresh eggs.
-Fresh eggs have a thicker white which gives you a stable mixture for baking with less chance of the mix splitting before hitting the oven.
+Fresh eggs have a thicker white, which gives you a stable mixture for baking with less chance of the batter splitting before it hits the oven.

-Eggs are best to separate when they are cold.
-I like to separate my eggs as soon as they are out of the fridge and then let them get to room temperature before whisking (10-15 minutes).
+Eggs are best separated when they are cold.
+I like to separate my eggs as soon as they are out of the fridge, then let them reach room temperature before whisking (10-15 minutes).

 To ensure that no yolk gets into your egg whites, separate each egg into two small bowls — one for the white and one for the yolk — and then add the whites to the one large bowl.